 AIRC was a 5-4 ruling, decided over the dissents of the Court's conservative wing.
-But in 2019 AIRC was embraced by all the Court's conservatives in a case about partisan gerrymandering of congressional districts, Rucho v.
-Common Cause.
-89 Indeed, Chief Justice Roberts, who had dissented in AIRC, wrote for the majority in Rucho, where the Court-quite plainly and in direct opposition to ISL theory-blessed the invocation of state constitutional constraints (in Florida, no less!) enforced by state courts against state legislatures in congressional elections, and directly built upon AIRC's key holding by pointing approvingly to measures in Michigan and Colorado that were in all relevant respects identical to the Arizona initiative measure at issue in AIRC.
+But in 2019, AIRC was embraced by all the Court's conservatives in a case about partisan gerrymandering of congressional districts, Rucho v.
+Common Cause.87

+Chief Justice Roberts, who had dissented in AIRC, wrote for the majority in Rucho.
+In direct opposition to ISL theory, the Chief Justice's opinion blessed state constitutional constraints enforced by state courts against state legislatures in congressional elections.
+This opinion directly built upon AIRC's key holding by pointing approvingly to measures in Michigan and Colorado that were in all relevant respects identical to the Arizona initiative measure at issue in AIRC.
+The opinion also blessed anti-ISL developments in Florida, of all places!

-The Chief Justice's remarkable language is worth savoring: "The States . . . are actively addressing the [congressional-district gerrymandering] issue on a number of fronts.
+The Chief Justice's remarkable language is worth savoring: "[We do] not condone excessive partisan gerrymandering.
+Nor does our conclusion [to limit the federal judicial role in controversies over congressional gerrymandering] condemn complaints about districting to echo into a void.
+The States ... are actively addressing the issue on a number of fronts.
 In 2015, the Supreme Court of Florida struck down that State's congressional districting plan as a violation of the Fair Districts Amendment to the Florida Constitution.
 League of Women Voters of Florida v.
 Detzner, 172 So.
-3d 363 (2015). . .
+3d 363 (2015) ...
 [And] in November 2018, voters in Colorado and Michigan approved constitutional amendments creating multimember commissions that will be responsible in whole or in part for creating and approving district maps for congressional and state legislative districts.
 See Colo.
 Const., Art.
-V, §\$44, 46; Mich.
+V, §§44, 46; Mich.
 Const., Art.
+IV, §6."88

-IV, §6."90 Note that this passage expressly mentioned that Michigan's and Colorado's constitutional provisions applied not just to state legislative districting, but also to congressional districting under Article I. Note also that this key passage expressly endorsed both the legitimate authority of the Florida Constitution to constrain the Florida legislature, and the legitimate authority of the Florida Supreme Court to interpret and implement that state constitution-even to the point of invalidating an enactment of the Florida state legislature.
-This Rucho passage was thus as square a repudiation of ISL-both prongs-as is possible to imagine.
-And, to repeat, much of this passage was all about federal elections in Florida as regulated by the Florida Supreme Court using the Florida Constitution to trump the Florida legislature.
-Take that, Bush three!
-Justices Thomas, Alito, Gorsuch and Kavanaugh all joined this passage in full.
+Note that this passage expressly mentioned that Michigan's and Colorado's constitutional provisions applied not just to state legislative districting, but also to congressional districting under Article I. Note also that this key passage expressly endorsed both the right of